Evelyn’s Advice on Organizing, Sponsoring and Pulling Off Troop Service Projects Like Park Clean Ups

 The first call should be a few weeks in advance.
 Just let people know when you’re holding a park clean up and any help would be greatly appreciated.
 The second call should be more specific.
 Let them know exactly where and when and what time to meet you.

-Part Five: Almost There!
+Five: Almost

 Part Six: Clean Up and Have Fun